oscsl/awesome-projects/README.md

-# Awesome Github Projects - SL
+# Awesome Github Projects from Sri Lanka
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A collection of open source projects which were initiated in Sri Lanka.
 Submit your own projects via a pull request (Please sort the list alphabetically)